 Reaching out to customers on social media could work as well, though some might find such requests annoying, so keep that in mind

-Prizes are perhaps the best incentive that will lead to customers leaving detailed feedback.
+Prizes may be the best incentive for customers to leave detailed feedback.
 The stuff you give can range from various knick-knacks, such as full wrap print custom notebooks, custom t-shirts, and custom hoodies, to more solid goods, such as electronics or perfume.

 Besides, it does not have to be physical goods.
 You could also offer free shipping or a discount on the next purchase.

 Finally, why not organize a raffle for everyone who leaves feedback?
 For raffles, you will need something bigger as a prize because there will be multiple participants and only one winner.
 After all, the person who wins should feel special.

 The approach of focusing on happy customers is worth consideration because they are more likely to help a business.
 But how does one figure out whether a customer had a positive or negative?

 Well, asking them privately would make sense.
 Send an email or a message on social media and inquire how they find the overall customer experience on the website.
 If they are happy, you could then encourage them to submit feedback that you would publish on your website.

 Turn Negativity Into Positivity

 For customers who give a bad rating, ask them what you can do to improve.
 Not only will it give you information on how to change customer support for the better, but an honest concern might also be taken positively by an unhappy customer.